aiadam36/EntropyGuard/README.md

 ## Disclaimer

-Entropy alone does not guarantee security.

 This tool does **not**:

-* Check against large breach databases
+* Check against live breach databases
-* Detect all common password patterns
 * Replace proper security practices

 Use it as a guideline, not a guarantee.